kaixih/tf_op_graph/README.md

-# TF Grappler Optimized Operation Graph
+# TF Operation Graph Visualization Tool

 A visualization tool to display TF-Grappler optimized op graph.
 Grappler is the default graph optimization system in the TensorFlow runtime.
 Many different